Allergic conjunctivitis (eye allergy) is the most common allergy affecting the eyes.

 Allergic conjunctivitis can be seasonal or perennial.
 The seasonal version is much more common.
 It is related to exposure to airborne allergens such as grass, tree and weed pollen or molds.
 The perennial form persists throughout the year and is usually triggered by dust mites, animal dander or molds.

 Irritants such as cigarette smoke, strong odors or fumes are not necessarily allergens, but they can make symptoms worse.

 Learn more about allergic conjunctivitis symptoms, diagnosis, treatment and management.

 If your symptoms are making you miserable, an allergist / immunologist, often referred to as an allergist, can help.
-An allergist has advanced training and experience to determine what is causing your symptoms and prescribe a treatment plan to help you feel better and live better.
+An allergist has advanced training and experience to determine what is causing your symptoms and develop a treatment plan to help you feel better and live better.